Wightwick's traditional Christmas

 The Manor (ground floor only), Gallery, Tearoom and Shop are open every day in the lead up to Christmas.
 We will be closed on 25 and 26 December and re-open on Monday 27 December.

 Come along to Wightwick Manor this festive season to help us celebrate a traditional Victorian Christmas just like the Mander family would have enjoyed.
 From Saturday 27 November 2021 - Sunday 9 January 2022, see the wonderful handiwork of our talented volunteers as you enjoy the real decorated trees and arrangements lit by candlelight.

-We are unable to host our Father Christmas grotto this year, but children can post thier letters to him in our special Christmas postbox found in the decorated undercroft.
-Leave us an email address or a stamped, addressed envelope with your letter, and you will even recieve a reply from the man himself!
+We are unable to host our Father Christmas grotto this year, but children can post thier letters to him in our special Christmas postbox found in the festively decorated undercroft from early December to the last post collection on Wednesday 22 December.
+Make sure to leave us an email address or a stamped, addressed envelope with your letter, and you may even recieve a reply from the man himself!